 In June 2017 she was awarded by the Association of Leadership Programs as “Preceptor,” the highest honor in her field.
 She has also received the Women in Communications Newsmaker Award, the Tulsa Business Journal’s Woman of Distinction, the Typros Boomtown awards and most recently was named a “Community Gem” by the Junior League of Tulsa.

-Marcia Bruno-Todd directs the implementation of Leadership Tulsa programming and workshops to connect leaders with impactful service opportunities that contribute to a thriving community for all.
-Her experience spans across K-12 and the university setting including Tulsa Public Schools, Teach for America and Oklahoma State University.
+Marcia Bruno-Todd serves Leadership Tulsa as the Deputy Director.
+She directs the implementation of Leadership Tulsa programming to connect leaders with impactful service opportunities that contribute to a thriving community for all.
+Her experience spans across K-12 and the university setting including Tulsa Public Schools, Teach for America, and Oklahoma State University.

 Michael Davis II